Domain Manager is a plugin that handles the registration, renewal and provisioning of domains.

 * Plugins are powerful and are not limited to the tie-ins listed above, these are just some of the most common

-Once installed, a new dropdown will appear in the navigation bar called [Domains], where TLDs and domains can be managed.
+Once installed, a new menu item will appear under Packages called [Domain Options], where TLDs pricing and other options can be managed, and an option under Billing called [Domains] where all domains are listed and can be managed, similar to services.
 In the screen below, three TLDs have already been created and they can be managed at this location.

-To add a new TLD navigate to [Domains] > [TLD Pricing] and click the "Add TLD" button in the upper right.
+To add a new TLD navigate to [Packages] > [Domain Options] > [TLD Pricing] and click the "Add TLD" button in the upper right.
 By default the TLDs are added without any pricing and disabled, to modify the TLD prices click on the "Edit" link, which will open the TLD settings modal.

 The TLD configuration modal contains several tabs, which are as follows: